parkcoj/Intro-to-NCBI-Cloud-Computing/index.md

 13) On page **Step 7: Review and Launch** – You should see two warnings at the top of the screen denoted by the symbol below.
 You can disregard these.

+> **NOTE:** The first warning tells us that our instance configuration will cost us money.
+The second warning tells us that our network settings make our instance publicly accessible.
+Typically you don't want to do this, but for the workshop this ensures everyone can access their instance without troubleshooting network configurations.
+We will restrict access to our instances with another method in two more steps.

 ![img41](doc_images/img41.jpg){:width="60%"}

 14) Click **Launch** in the bottom right of the screen.